patosai/grunt-image-autoresize/README.md

 })
 ```

-The `files` value is an array of objects, the specifics of which can be read [here](https://gruntjs.com/configuring-tasks#globbing-patterns).
+The `files` value is an array of objects, the specifics of which can be read in [Grunt globbing pattern docs](https://gruntjs.com/configuring-tasks#globbing-patterns).

 ## Example configuration
 ```javascript